legendarycode3/31-days-Of-reactjs-course/README.md

   The “dev” : “vite” -  the script starts the development server. </br> The “build”: “vite build” - the script create the production build. </br>

-- README.md  This is just text, it provides more information about the project.  </br>
+- README.md  This is just text, it provides more information about the project.
+  It is not code, it is just forinformational purposes (don’t need to be changed). </br>